 Help!
 My Child Will Not Behave

-When your toddler is misbehaving and you can’t figure out why, step back and take a look at this checklist to help diagnose the possible causes.
+Is your child being disrespectful or disobedient and you can’t figure out why?
+Step back and review this checklist to identify possible areas where your approach could be interfering with success.
 As you review this list, don’t get overwhelmed by your failures.
 There are no perfect parents!
 Take it one step at a time.
-Begin working on one or two deficiencies in your parenting style that may be having the greatest impact on your child.
+Begin working on the one or two deficiencies in your parenting style that may be having the greatest impact on your child.

 Your Child’s Basic Needs: